Welcome to the Rutgers University Libraries. The librarians and staff in the library system are here to help you.

 The Course Reserves section of the lists books, articles, and other course materials put aside at the request of instructors for students taking specified courses.
 Reserve materials may be in paper or electronic format.
 Many reserve collections are located behind the circulation desk; others are located in areas designated specially for reserve materials.
 These materials are for use only in the library and for limited periods.
 Electronic reserve materials can be accessed from campus computer labs, your home, or your office.
-To use electronic reserves from off campus you will need to follow the "Connect from Off-Campus" instructions provided on the Libraries’ website and login using your Rutgers NetID and password for access to electronic reserve documents - from any computer; whether on campus or off-campus.
+Electronic reserve documents for a class are restricted to students registered for that class and the instructors of that class.
+You will be prompted to login with your Rutgers NetID and password for access to electronic reserve documents - from any computer; whether on campus or off-campus.

 How to Find Books

 - If you already know the title of the book you are looking for, use the "Browse" search and type the entire title or the first few words of the title.
 Be sure that the search is set to "Browse alphabetically by Title."
 Articles such as "a" and "the" at the beginning of a title should be left off.

 - When you want books about a particular subject, use one of the SUBJECT search options.
 If you have an exact subject heading from the Library of Congress Subject Headings, use the "Browse" search, making sure that the search is set to "Browse alphabetically by Subject.".
 Otherwise use a "Basic" search and select "Subject" from the drop-down menu, or ask for assistance at the reference desk.